jburnwor/jburnwor.github.io/README.md

 ## About
-I am a senior at UC Santa Cruz studying Computer Science: Computer Game Design.
-Throughout school I have worked with small groups to develop teamwork, programming, and design skills.
+I am a recent graduate from UC Santa Cruz with a degree in Computer Science: Computer Game Design.
+Throughout school I worked with small groups to develop teamwork, programming, and design skills.
 I enjoy developing fun and interesting computer games with creative and motivated people.

 ## **Projects**